 Because we know this stuff happens we also ask players to rate their friends that are coming to the event as well.
-Usually players are pretty close but if Chad says he is an 8 and multiple friends say he is a 3.
+Usually players are pretty close but if Chad says he is an 8 and multiple friends say he is a 3rd line hockey player that rated a 3.
 We usually give Chad a call to discuss.

 Before the draft we meticulously go through the ratings to create the draft rounds.
 I am originally from Oklahoma and that’s where I started playing puck.
 An Oklahoma 6 is a way different skill level than a Canada 6 that’s for sure.
 And I’m not knocking Oklahoma hockey.
 I love Oklahoma hockey but there is a difference between players that have the opportunity to play every day vs my Oklahoma crew that might get to play twice a week if they are lucky.
 So sometimes I have to go full on sleuth mode for the draft.
 It is not uncommon for me to search what beer league a player is playing in and contact the league commissioner to talk about the skill level in their leagues.

 Each round is created with players of similar skill levels.
 All the Canadian 6’s are in a round and all the Oklahoma 6’s are in a round….
 A way lower one than the Canadians btw.
 Then the rounds are randomized so no one knows what round # corresponds with what skill level.